Relaxations of GF$(4)$-representable matroids: From fragility to relaxations

 \begin{proof} It follows from Theorem \ref{fragilitymain} that $M'$ is either $U_{2,4}$-fragile or $\{U_{2,5}, U_{3,5}\}$-fragile.
 If $M'$ is $U_{2,4}$-fragile, then it follows from Lemma \ref{whirls} that $M'$ is a whirl.
 We may therefore assume that $M'$ is $\{U_{2,5}, U_{3,5}\}$-fragile.
 It follows from Lemma \ref{nobadminor} that $M'$ has no $\{P_8^{-},F_7^{=}, (F_7^{=})^{*}\}$-minor.
 Then, by Theorem \ref{computer2} and Theorem \ref{fragilitymain}, one of $(b)$ through $(e)$ holds or else $M'$ has an $\{X_8,Y_8,Y_8^{*}\}$-minor.
-Note that outcome (iii) of Theorem \ref{computer2} corresponds to outcome (c) here, since a matroid or its dual that is obtained from $U_{2,5}$ (with groundset $\{a,b,c,d,e\}$) by gluing wheels onto all three of the triangles $(a,c,b)$,$(a,d,b)$,$(a,e,b)$ does not have a basis of nondeletable elements and a cobasis $E(M')-H$ of noncontractible elements, and therefore cannot be the obtained by relaxing a circuit-hyperplane.
+Note that outcome (iii) of Theorem \ref{computer2} corresponds to outcome (c) here, since a matroid or its dual that is obtained from $U_{2,5}$ (with groundset $\{a,b,c,d,e\}$) by gluing wheels onto all three of the triangles $(a,c,b)$,$(a,d,b)$,$(a,e,b)$ does not have a basis of nondeletable elements and a cobasis of noncontractible elements, and therefore cannot be obtained by relaxing a circuit-hyperplane.
 We can see this by the following counting argument.
 Observe that the rank of a matroid obtained from $U_{2,5}$ (with groundset $\{a,b,c,d,e\}$) by gluing wheels $A$, $B$ and $C$ onto the triangles $(a,c,b)$,$(a,d,b)$,$(a,e,b)$ is $r(A)+r(B)+r(C)-4$.
 But the nondeletable elements of this matroid are precisely the rim elements of the wheels of which there are $r(A)+r(B)+r(C)-3$.
-Hence any cobasis must contain a nondeletable element.
-Finally, if $M'$ has an $\{X_8,Y_8,Y_8^{*}\}$-minor, then it follows from Theorem \ref{mainresultgf4} that (f) holds. \end{proof}
+Hence any cobasis must contain a nondeletable element $e$.
+Since this matroid has $M_{9,18}$ as a minor (see Appendix \cite[Lemma 2]{COZarx}), $M$ has no essential elements, which implies that $e$ must be contractible.